Subscription programs for drinks and snacks encourage customers to change from impulse buyers to automatic customers

 Convenience Store Customers are Pre-Meditative in Their Purchases

 Subscription programs take the thinking out of the customer’s daily journey.
-While some impulsive customers will show up for their gas and persuaded by colorful signs for an ice-cold drink or a juicy chicken sandwich, most already know why what they want to buy, besides just fuel.
+While some impulsive customers will show up for their gas and be persuaded by colorful signs for an ice-cold drink or a juicy chicken sandwich, most already know what they want to buy, besides just fuel.

-According to a NACS customer intercept study, only 1 in 5 shoppers decided to make the purchase on site at the convenience store.
+According to a NACS customer intercept study, only 1 in 5 shoppers decided to make the purchase on-site at the convenience store.
 80% of shoppers said that they made the decision to make a purchase at a convenience store before they set foot in the store.

 A well-timed notification from the store’s loyalty app is one way to get their attention.
-Another way is with beacons to entice passer-by to stop in.
-However, a food or drink subscriber would already want to use their paid subscription and might plan entire trip around that store.
+Another way is with beacons to entice passers-by to stop in.
+However, a food or drink subscriber would already want to use their paid subscription and might plan an entire trip around that store.
 While notifications and marketing are a great nudge, a subscription program is a guaranteed conversion of members to automatic customers who will be in the store and a good indicator that they’re going to buy even more once there.

 Win The Trip And The Automatic Customer

 Subscription programs for drinks and snacks are a win for both retailers and customers.
 Retailers can count on recurring revenue through automatic customers and increased basket sizes.
 Customers can feel that they are saving money with a subscription and it also takes the thinking out of where to stop.
 Don’t let competitors beat you to offering a subscription program and avoid losing valuable customers by investing in your own easy subscription program in order to create automatic customers.

 Liquid Barcodes loyalty platform is powering loyalty programmes for industry leaders across several global markets, offering unique subscription, mobile payment, gamification, loyalty and personalization capabilities.
 Learn more about Liquid Barcodes at LiquidBarcodes.com.